MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-alignment-date-examples.md

 ## Scenario 7: Calculated Dates, Future Posting

-The support and renewal is set up with the following:
+The support and renewal is set up with the following data:
 * Override start date: No
 * Support and Renewal start dates: Beginning of next month
 * Invoice posting date: June 22, 2019